YangLiangwei/DGRec/README.md

 You can check different hyper-parameters in `utils/parser.py`

 ## Dataset
-Format of train.txt val.txt test.txt: UserID,ItemID
+Format of train.txt val.txt test.txt: UserID,ItemID.

 Format of item_category.txt: ItemID,CategoryID

 If you want to change to your own dataset.
 Format your dataset in a folder as in datasets/Beauty, and specify your folder name in --dataset argument.

 ## Citation